 That means most consumers only have $76.50 left for spending directly on music (downloads, CDs, etc) but Spotify and Apple Music charge $120 per year.

-Therefore, it’s easy to conclude that there are a LOT of music consumers who are not going to commit to a subscription service that eats up most of their music budget every year.
-But they certainly might be interested in an ad-free streaming service that only costs $30-$60 a year.
+Therefore, it's easy to conclude that there are a LOT of music consumers who are not going to commit to a paid subscription service that eats up most of their music budget every year.
+But they certainly might be interested in an ad-free streaming service that only costs them $30-$60 a year.

 To sum up, we think artists will make more money with Resonate, not just because it converts casual listeners into dedicated fans, but because with us every single stream will be counted and paid for at the same rate, something no other service does.